keyforgerules/keyforgerules.github.io/README.md

 ability to speak to all creatures.
 With the aid of these allies, you seek out Vaults hidden throughout the Crucible by the cryptic Architects.
 Each Vault can only be unlocked by Æmber-forged keys.
-Once open, a Vault’s contents—the power and knowledge of the Architects—can be consumed by only a single Archon.
+Once open, a Vault’s contents — the power and knowledge of the Architects — can be consumed by only a single Archon.
 When two Archons discover a Vault, only one can gain its knowledge.
 Only one can move one step closer to the secret of the Crucible…